What is LEGO-A-GO-GO?

 AUTHENTIC EXPRESSION (NO LIES) – It is difficult to misrepresent or inflate your reality when using LSP to express ideas.

 CREATES A COMMON LANGUAGE – Professional training and cultural norms inform each person’s verbal expression so words can mean different things to different people.
 Some words or phrases are only understood by people with similar professional training.
-The LSP models each person builds creates a common language that can be seen, questioned and understood without challenging the model builder.
+The LSP models each person builds create a common language that can be seen, questioned and understood without challenging the model builder.

 CLARIFIES COMPLEXITY – The process supports creating a landscape which makes connections and relationships among and between components clear, concrete, and easy to understand.